ak-poker/aktoken-contracts/README.md

-# AK Token

-AK Token (AK) serves as the equity token for the Ak.com platform, a blockchain-based equity fundraising platform.
-AK represents ownership and participation rights within the AK.com ecosystem, allowing holders to invest in real-world assets and projects, receive dividends, and participate in platform governance.

 # Tokenomics

 The AK Team's passion for Texas Hold'em is what drives us to enhance the game.
 Profit isn't our focus with AK Poker; we're here to redefine Texas Hold'em!

 We're committed to revolutionizing the Texas Hold'em experience and creating a global community of enthusiasts who contribute to platform governance.
-All platform profits will go directly to our users.
+AK Token (AK) serves as the equity token for the Ak.com platform, a blockchain-based equity fundraising platform.
+AK represents ownership and participation rights within the AK.com ecosystem, allowing holders to invest in real-world assets and projects, receive dividends, All platform profits will go directly to our users.
+At the same time, those holding AK Token can participate in platform governance through AK DAO voting.

 Our native token, AK Token, has a total supply of 1,000,000,000 tokens, issued once on Ethereum and then bridge 20% of the tokens to Arbitrum One (Ethereum: 800,000,000, Arbitrum One: 200,000,000).
 After issuance, 700,000,000 tokens will be locked by the contract, leaving an initial circulation of 300,000,000 tokens.
 Of these, 20% (60,000,000 tokens) will be raised seed round, 13.3% (40,000,000 tokens) will be available for public sale.
 13.3% (40,000,000 tokens) will incentivize the team.
 33.3% (100,000,000 tokens) will fund R&D, operations, marketing, partnerships, tournaments, and more.
 Lastly, 20% (60,000,000 tokens) will be governed by AK Dao for community governance.
 Join us in shaping the future of the game!